Diophantine property of matrices and attractors of projective iterated function systems in $\mathbb{RP}^1$: Introduction and main results

 Our next result concerns the dimension of the attractor.
 Following De Leo \cite{Leo2015a}, consider the $\zeta$-function

 and define the {\em critical exponent} of $\Ak$ by \be s_\Ak = \sup_{t\ge 0} \{t:\ \zeta_\Ak(t) = \infty\}. \ee

 \begin{thm} Let $\Ak= \{A_i\}_{i\in \Lam}$ be a finite set of $SL_2(\R)$ matrices which has a strictly invariant multicone (or satisfies any of the equivalent conditions from Theorem~\ref{th-unihyp}), and let $K$ be the attractor of the associated IFS $\Phi_\Ak$ on $\RP^1$.
-Assume that at least two of the maps $\varphi_{A_i}$ have distinct attracting fixed points.
+Assume that the attractor $K$ is not a singleton.
 If $\Ak$ is strongly Diophantine, then $\dim_H(K) = \min\{1,\half s_\Ak\}$, where $s_\Ak$ is the critical exponent (\ref{critic}). \end{thm}

 In the special case when the IFS $\Phi_\Ak$ satisfies the Open Set Condition, this result is due to De Leo \cite[Th.4]{Leo2015a}.
 Recall that the strong Diophantine condition holds, in particular, when $\Ak$ generates a free semigroup and all the entries of $A_i$ are algebraic.